tz2524/femr/class-project-report/report.md

 And verification costs least because it can be done simply from front-end, or even by automatic testing.

+We also want to know the correlation of each possible pair.
+However, prefactoring and postfactoring are excluded from this analysis since they're usually optional part of the request log, including them might cause the analysis biased.
+Then we use R's cor and corrplot methods to visualize the correlation between each possible pair.

 ![](./Rplot.png)

 \* _Correlations of each time distribution pair_

+We find that all the correlations are positive, total time ~ concept location has the largest correlation which is 0.8.
+The coefficient indicates that the relationship of total time and concept location is nearly linear, we believe that it is caused because concept location usually take the heaviest weight of the total changing time.
+Also, verfication ~ actualization has a coefficient of 0.76, which is also indicating they're having a pretty strong linear relationship.

 ### RQ2.
 Average time spent on each class/method